-We're especially grateful for the amazing generosity of a long-standing supporter which, this year, enabled us to clear all outstanding debt from the 2013 purchase of our premises in North Ryde, New South Wales.
+We're especially grateful for the amazing generosity of a longstanding supporter which, this year, enabled us to clear all outstanding debt from the 2013 purchase of our premises in North Ryde, New South Wales.

-I want to thank the staff and volunteers for their continuing commitment to excellence in our mission.
+I want to thank the staff and volunteers for their continuing commitment to excellence in our

 Finally, I thank our Lord Jesus Christ for showing us the importance of remembering the poor, the vulnerable, and the oppressed.
 It is through His grace and example that we continue to encourage everyone to be love and end poverty.

-It's particularly
+Phil Newman CHAIR OF THE BOARD

-heartening to lead a

-Board with genuine

-gender, age, and
+It's particularly heartening to lead a Board with genuine gender, age, and ethnic diversity, that reflects our community.

-ethnic diversity,

-that reflects our

-community.